How to buyout a partner on a house

 Capital gains tax is calculated based on the difference between the selling price and the original purchase price of the property.
 The tax rate for capital gains can vary depending on various factors such as the length of time the property has been owned and the individual’s income tax bracket.

-See also How to get axs premium
+See also How to play what do you meme

 It is important to consult with a tax professional or accountant to understand the specific capital gains tax implications in your situation and how this could affect the buyout of your partner.